k-nkmt/limulus/docs/syntax.md

 merge-sorted by the BY key rather than concatenated in source order.
 This matches "interleaving" semantics.

-> **Note:** When a `SET` statement reads from multiple datasets using both a `BY` statement and `IN=` options, per-row source tracking is required and execution automatically falls back to the Python backend.
-The `"auto"` backend handles this transparently.

 ```sas
 data combined;
   set sales2023 sales2024;